Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 • Visada (clear and transparent)

-Vata exists in these five forms according to its function and the site of activity:
+Vata can be present in these five forms according to its role and the site of action:

 • Prana